PrimeTimeTran/ProfileApp/README.md

 }
 ```

-There's a few things going on here.
-We're defining our App `component` as the [default export](https://stackoverflow.com/questions/21117160/what-is-export-default-in-javascript) of this file, `App.js`.
-The name of the component typically corresponds to the name of the file.
-Also, we define the body of this component, `App`.
-It's body returns JSX.
-There is a `View` component that has a `Text` component nested inside it.
-This should look familiar to those of you who know html.
+There's a few things going on here
+- They name the component to correspond to the file's name, `App.js`.
+- They define `App` as the [default export](https://stackoverflow.com/questions/21117160/what-is-export-default-in-javascript) of this file, `App.js`.
+- They define the body of `App` with the `{}`.
+- They `return` JSX in the `()`.
+- They have a `View` parent  🤰component that has a child 👼 `Text` component nested.

 **C)** We style our application at the bottom.
 We see that we use StyleSheet's `create()` method and pass it an argument.
 The argument to it is an object.
 The object has keys whose values are other objects.
-This is where we'll style in the future.
+This is where we'll style 💅.

 ```jsx
 const styles = StyleSheet.create({